mercedes-benz/MBSDK-community-support/README.md

 and find the respective documentation here (for iOS suffixed with `-ios` )
  - `mbsdk-module-doc-android`

-for overview and API licenses go to https://developer.mercedes-benz.com/ (select menue item "SDK").
+for an SDK overview and API licenses go to https://developer.mercedes-benz.com/ (select menue item "SDK").

 ## Contributing